 Last night I noticed that the Nevada Department of Wildlife had recently stocked the little Cold Creek pond with about 500 ten-inch trout.
 So I arose at 6:45 am and reached Cold Creek by 7:30 am.
 There was another bait fisherman on the pond with his youngster.
 Immediately after my arrival another car pulled up, and a gentleman proceeded to extract a wheelchair from the back of his Subaru.
 I observed that his daughter was soon situated near the water in the wheelchair with a little rod in her hand.
 The sight touched my heart, and I resumed my fishing.

 Over the next thirty or forty minutes numerous other cars arrived, several with small children.
 I had caught about five or six trout, two of which were in the ten to eleven inch range.
-My fly casting was consuming more than my share of space on that tiny pond so I decided it was time to depart (I don’t like crowds on the water anyway).
+My fly casting was consuming more than my share of space on that tiny pond so I decided it was time to depart (the pond is a little over a half-acre so five or more anglers gets crowded).
 Besides, my new little creation had been inaugurated with its first catch of trout.

 On the drive home I felt a tinge of regret for not mentioning the gift of Jesus.
 Sometimes these opportunities present themselves and we wastefully let them pass by.
 But then I felt the warmth of God surrounding me with the sense that He is walking with the Smith family, especially with Amelia.
 I cannot imagine the burdens of their long brain cancer fight without the presence of God in their lives.